 - Financial protection.

-PLEASE NOTE: The College are providing a total of 15 hours guided learning/support hours per unit with the remaining CII recommended learning hours to come from the students own self-study.
-The total CII recommended study hours (which will obviously vary based on experience and ability) are as follows:
+PLEASE NOTE: The College are providing a total of 2 days guided learning/support hours per unit with the remaining CII recommended learning hours to come from the students own self-study online on our portal.

 - R06 – 100 hours